felixp7/basic-interpreter/tinycat-basic/README.md

 	BYE

 Commands are only available at the built-in command prompt.
 It is assumed that a program embedding the interpreter will provide its own alternatives.

+The BYE command leaves the command loop and returns to the host application (which simply closes a stand-alone interpreter).
+In the Go edition you can also press Ctrl-D to send an end-of-file character; the other two will throw an exception if you try.

 Supported statements
 --------------------